-What is an individual tax return - IR3?
+What is an individual income tax return - IR3?

-- if you are due a refund or have tax to pay.
+- calculates if you are due a refund or have tax to pay.

 Who needs to complete one?

-You need to complete an individual tax return at the end of the tax year if you received more than $200 (before tax) in income that we have not been told about.
+You need to complete an individual income tax return at the end of the tax year if you received more than $200 (before tax) in income that we have not been told about, even if this was only for part of the tax year.
 Commonly this includes income from:

 - rental property including Airbnb and Bookabach

 - research and development tax incentives

 - 'under the table' cash jobs